 The invitation is valid for three months.

 Russian Visa Invitation Letter: My Experience

-And yet, I have never been refused.
+And yet, thus far I’ve never been refused.

 Russian Visa Invitation Letter Sample

-Here are some examples of Tourist Invitation for getting a visa to Russia:
+Here are some examples of tourist Invitation for getting a visa to Russia:

 I hope this information has helped you.
 Let me know if you have any further questions or need some more tips in the comments, I’ll gladly answer all of them!